Inference From Visible Information And Background Knowledge: Negative Query Implication

+In the case of Linear TGDs that are active domain controllable modulo $k$, we can similarly use a GFP Datalog program, but first pre-processing the active domain to contain the $k$ additional constants.
+The extension of Theorem \ref{th:definability-active-domain-controllable} clearly holds: \begin{theorem} If $Q$ is a Boolean UCQ, $\calC$ a set of linear TGDs (with constants), and $\NSB(Q,\calC,\bfS,\visinst)$ is active domain controllable modulo $k$, then $\neg\NSB(Q,\calC,\bfS,\visinst)$, viewed as a Boolean query over the visible part $\visinst$, is definable by a GFP-Datalog program that can be constructed in \ptime from $Q$, $\calC$, and $\bfS$. \end{theorem}

-Now, recall that the na\"ive fixpoint algorithm for a GFP-Datalog program takes exponential time in the maximum arity of the intensional relations, but only polynomial time in the size of the extensional relations and the number of rules.
-Thus, from Theorems \ref{thm:enforce-adom-controllability} and \ref{th:definability-active-domain-controllable}, we immediately get:
+Recall that the na\"ive fixpoint algorithm for a GFP-Datalog program takes exponential time in the maximum arity of the intensional relations, but only polynomial time in the size of the extensional relations and the number of rules.
+This is true even if one extends the active domain by $k$ elements, where $k$ is the maximal arity.
+Thus we can get bounds on the $\NSB$ problem for IDs using the simple argument for active domain controllability for IDs given above along with Theorem \ref{th:definability-active-domain-controllable}.
+We can likewise get bounds for linear TGDs using Theorem \ref{thm:almostadomcontrollable} and Theorem \ref{th:definability-active-domain-controllable-mod}.